 model is associated with one Phone

 model.
-To define this relationship, we will place a phone
+To define this relationship, we can place a phone

-method is available to your model as shown below:
+method is available in a model as shown below.

 public function phone()